raaipawankumar/cicd-training/README.md

 ## Agent Pool

-An Agent pool is a collection of Agent machines that run pipeline jobs.
+An Agent pool is a collection of agent machines that run pipeline jobs.
 By default, Azure DevOps comes with 2 Agent pools.

 1. Azure Pipelines: Azure Pipelines is the default Microsoft-hosted pool.
 2. Default: We can use this to attach our self-hosted agent.

 ## Pools and Agents

-By default, Azure DevOps

-Azure DevOps provides two types of agents:
+By default, Azure DevOps provides two types of agents:

 1. Microsoft Hosted Agents: They are managed and maintained by Microsoft.
 By default, a pipeline uses a Microsoft-hosted pool.
 2. Self-Hosted Agents: Self-hosted agents are set up and maintained by us on our infrastructure, This could be an on-premise server or virtual machine.
 We should use it when we want more control over infrastructure or we have to follow strict security guidelines and compliances.

 ## Trigger

-Trigger is used to define conditions under which the pipeline should be triggered.
+A trigger is used to define conditions under which the pipeline should be executed.
 There are three types of triggers: Repository, Resource and Schedule.

 ```yaml
 # Disable triggers